EGA-SUPREMO/Tankoj/README.md

 * Improve a bit the game's physics.

-* Make and usable IU.
+* Make an usable IU.

 * Make proper documentation for make faster to hunt developers.